4 Common Estate Planning Myths

 1. “I’m too young for an estate plan.”

 All too often, individuals and couples avoid preparing their estate plans because, of course, youth makes you feel invincible.
 Wrong.
 This is one of the 4 common estate planning myths!
 We know accidents happen and illness strikes at any age, so why gamble when you can create an estate plan and rest easy at nights?
 If you care about making life easy for your loved ones if something should happen to you, then you need an estate plan.
 Every young adult needs to be legally prepared.

 2. “I’m not wealthy, I don’t need an estate plan”

 It is irrelevant how wealthy you are.
 Everyone needs an estate plan because everyone has the potential to become incapacitated and we know death is inevitable.
-The plan might be very simple for those who don’t have any assets or have little in assets, and it may be complicated for the wealthy.
+For those who don’t have many assets, the plan might be very simple, but it may be complicated for the wealthy.

 3. “I have a Will so I don’t need to worry about Probate.”